zaqk/seekmc/README.md

+#Seekmc
+## about.
-## Search engine for the Majestic Casual Youtube channel.
+This project is a search engine for the Majestic Casual Youtube channel.
-This project is based out of a jetty template.
+Based out of a jetty template.
 It uses postgres, jetty, and maven.

 It's in pretty rough shape at the moment, there's a lot of unused code so any simplification would be greatly appreciated.